Ninitharam/Vision-to-Text-Identifier/README.md

 To extract text from images and identify its language,offering an efficient solution for multilingual text recognition using NLP and image processing.

 Focusing on Kannada and Marathi language currently.(IN PROGRESS)
+## Background
+In today's digital age, vast amounts of textual information are stored in image formats.
+Extracting and interpreting this text is essential for various applications, from data retrieval and accessibility to translation and content analysis.
+OCR (Optical Character Recognition) technology enables the conversion of image-based text into machine-readable formats, enhancing the usability and accessibility of digital content.
+By leveraging OCR and language identification techniques, we can automate text extraction, streamline information retrieval, and support multilingual communication across diverse fields.
+## Motivation
+The motivation for this project stems from the practical and far-reaching applications of OCR (Optical Character Recognition) technology, aimed at addressing several key challenges and
+opportunities:
+• Efficient Information Retrieval: OCR technology enables the extraction of text from images, allowing for efficient keyword searches, data mining, and content indexing.
+This capability is vital for quickly locating specific information within large volumes of unstructured data.
+• Multilingual Support: Images often contain text in multiple languages.
+By identifying the language of the extracted text, we can facilitate accurate translation and comprehension, thus supporting cross-lingual information retrieval and promoting global communication.
+• Automation and Accuracy: Manual transcription of text from images is both time- consuming and error-prone.
+OCR automates this process, significantly improving accuracy and reducing the labour required for data entry and analysis.

 ## Set Up Your Environment
 - Download and install [Visual Studio Code](https://code.visualstudio.com/)